AniketWithPython/10-digit-number/README.md

 The tenth digit gives the number of nines in the number</i>

 ## Rust solution
-This solution uses a brute-force approach and parallelism to achieve the result.
+This solution uses a brute-force approach and parallelism to achieve the result<sup>*</sup>.
 Parallelism is achieved using [rayon](https://docs.rs/rayon/latest/rayon/).

 ## Answer
 ```
 6210001000
 ```

+> ©Aniket Maity 2024

+> \* Performance may vary depending on system.